cybusio/example-how-to-setup-connectware-with-fluentbit-and-grafana-loki/README.md

   logging:
     driver: fluentd
     options:
-      fluentd-address: "tcp://fluentdhost:24224"
+      fluentd-address: localhost:24224
       fluentd-async: "true"
       fluentd-sub-second-precision: "true"
 ```

 Start the Connectware with one or more of these replacements
-and see the log output in the running fluent-bit container.
+and see the log output of the running fluent-bit container.

 ## Centralized Log configuration in Connectware

-To simplify the log configuration, a user can utilize
+To simplify the log configuration, a user can utilize:
-- extension fields in docker compositions (since version 3.4, [Docker Compose Extension Fields](https://docs.docker.com/compose/compose-file/compose-file-v3/#extension-fields)
+- extension fields in docker compositions (since version 3.4, [Docker Compose Extension Fields](https://docs.docker.com/compose/compose-file/compose-file-v3/#extension-fields))
 - Yaml anchors and aliases together with the merge key

 The extension field is marked with an anchor `logging`:
 ```